DCGFFL Rules Of Play

 i) Do you want to play as late as possible? ii) Do you want your potential opponent to play as early as possible? iii) Do you want to play back-to-back games, assuming you win? iv) Do you want your opponent to play back to back? v) Do you want a break between your games, assuming you win? vi) Do you want your opponents to have a break between their games?

-9) Championship Weekend: Semifinals and the Superbowl are on the final weekend of playoffs.
+4) Championship Weekend: Semifinals and Finals are on the final weekend of playoffs.